vespa-engine/blog/_posts/2021-09-30-computing-with-tensors.md

 - Unified sparse and dense tensor types
 - A small but very powerful set of core functions

-In this blog post, we'll explore the differences and the benefits of tensors in Vespa.
+In this blog post, we'll explore these and other aspects of tensors in Vespa.
 We will also introduce the recently released [tensor playground](https://docs.vespa.ai/playground/), a tool to get familiar with and explore tensors and tensor expressions in an interactive environment.